 Mr. Phillips

 Hi !
 Thanks for visiting my Science Home Page!!
-My name is Warren Phillips.
-I have been married for 31 years.
-My wife and I have 2 children, Jeffrey and Kristin.
-We have a dog named Kiwi.
-My hobbies include carpentry, music (keyboard and guitar), and gardening.
+My name is Warren G. Phillips.
+I was married for 46 years to my high school sweetheart, before cancer took her life.
+My wife Karen (Peachblossom) and I had 2 children, Jeffrey and Kristin.
+Jeff is now a doctor and Kristin is an artist at Gateway Arts.
+We had a great dog named Kiwi.
+My hobbies include music (keyboard and guitar), carpentry, and gardening.
 Click here to see my Japanese water garden!
 Take a virtual tour of the garden by clicking here!
 One of my favorite places is in Maine, where we vacation every summer.
 Take a virtual tour of my classroom by clicking here!

 Biographical Information:

-Warren's teaching duties include garden club advisor, Cable TV News Producer, and coordinator of a 3-day, 2-night outdoor education field trip for 700+ students.
+After teaching science for 30 years, Warren created and started teaching a science-based service learning class for the last 5 years which he called HOWL (Helping Others While Learning).
+These students started a recycling program that has won an Environmental Eagle Award from the State of Massachusetts for the past four years.
+Warren's teaching duties include garden club advisor, Project Teamwork coordinator, Cable TV News Producer, and coordinator of a 3-day, 2-night outdoor education field trip for 400+ students (More than 13,000 students have attended!).
+His students have won awards at the Invention Convention for his last five years of teaching.
 He has also produced 3 CD's of Science Songs entitled Sing-A-Long Science ,Sing-A-Long Science--The Sequel, and Sing-A-Long Science--The Second Sequel.

 Visit my classroom